maxchehab/twilio-playground/README.md

 If you make changes to any docker-compose.yaml or dockerfile, run `make build`.

+Go to http://localhost:3000 to view the [React/Next.js](https://github.com/zeit/next.js/) frontend.

-Changing any code locally will also automatically update any changes.
+Changing **any** code locally will also automatically update any changes.

 To build production images run:

 ```
 docker build ./db
 docker build ./api --build-arg app_env=production
+docker build ./frontend --build-arg app_env=production
 ```

 or